fedimint/fedimint.org/docs/GettingStarted/01-Why-Fedimint.md

 # Why Fedimint

 :::caution
-This Guide is a work in progress.
-We would appreciate any feedback you may have and you can submit edits through the link at the bottom of the page.
+This guide has been developed as a community project and is a live document.
+We would appreciate any feedback you may have and you can submit edits, corrections and pull requests through the link at the bottom of each page.
 :::

 Bitcoin is a powerful human rights technology that enables anybody in the world to **be their own bank**.